MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/fre-setup-ci-sales-app.md

 ## Create or edit a recording policy

-Recording policies define the call provider and the associated security roles and recording options.
+Recording policies define the call provider, security roles, and recording options.
 You can create multiple recording policies and assign them to different security roles.
 For example, you can create a recording policy for your sales managers that allows them to record calls automatically and another one for your sales representatives that allows them to record calls manually.
 If your sellers use multiple call providers, you can create a recording policy for each provider.

 1. Select **Change area** in the lower-left corner of the page, and then select **Sales Insights settings**.